avram-twitch/datamining-project/README.md

 ## Assignment Overview

 A collaborative for project for CS 6140 for Spring 2019.
-The goal is to perform data mining on some real data set, with the goal to gain in depth experience in some aspect of the class, in a setting where the instructor can give guidance.
+The objective is to perform data mining on some real data set, with the goal to gain in depth experience in some aspect of the class, in a setting where the instructor can give guidance.
 The student is meant to demonstrate a deep understanding of some aspect of data mining.